Torre Europa (Madrid)

 The Torre Europa is a skyscraper built by Necso in the AZCA complex in Madrid, Spain.
 It is 121 m high and has 30 floors.

 History

-Completed in 1985, it was designed by Miguel Oriol e Ybarra and built by Necso.
+Completed in 1985, it was designed by Miguel Oriol e Ybarra (es) and built by Necso.
 The terrorist organization ETA threatened to destroy the building on 1 May 2002 with 20 kg of high explosive.
+In 2020, Torre Europa underwent a change of ownership when AGIB Real Estate acquired the tower from Infinorsa.
+Following the transition, the building has since faced neglect and entered a state of decay.

 In fiction

 The outdoor scenes of the 2005 film El método were shot by Torre Europa.